OpenFTC/OpenRC-Turbo/readme.md

 **HOWEVER**, in order to address this, OpenRC has a `stock` build variant which will compile the `TeamCode` and `FtcRobotController` modules against the official, unmodified AAR files, rather than against the extracted modules.

+## Device Compatibility

+Compatible with all legal FTC Robot Controller devices for the 2020-2021 season, including the Control Hub.

 ## Build variants

 ### Variant Descriptions